groovemonkey/topologicalsort/README.md

 ## Features

 - checks to make sure all vertex references are valid when adding edges
-- pass in whatever string you want to use for unique vertex Names
+- pass in whatever string you want to use for unique vertex Keys
 - supports multiple dependencies (I guess all implementations do this, so I don't know what I'm celebrating)

 ## Basic Usage